Gravitational Wave Generation via the Einstein-Langevin Equation: Analytical Results

-Another perspective on the Gaussianity of graviton fluctuations involves considering non-equilibirum noise characteristics.
-The obtained inequality of $F<\sigma$ suggests that graviton noise is akin to $1/f$ noise, known to follow an $\alpha$-stable distribution where $1<\alpha<2$ is the stability parameter that describes the noise's deviation from ``normality'' ($\alpha=2$ corresponds to normal Gaussian noise) \cite{MacKay:2024}.
-Although setting a small $\Delta\tau$ mitigates large deviations, using an $\alpha$-stable distribution to generate noise kicks offers a realistic model for the graviton's non-equilibrium behavior.
-To retain near-Gaussian behavior, one may set $\alpha=1.99$ or finer in the simulation.

-This treatment highlights that graviton fluctuations in a contracting GW-generating volume exhibit noise tendencies toward non-Gaussian $1/f$ behavior, though this can be approximated as Gaussian with appropriate timestep adjustments or parameter tuning.
+Another perspective on Gaussianity involves considering non-equilibirum noise characteristics.
+The obtained inequality of $F<\sigma$ suggests that graviton noise is akin to $1/f$ noise.
+This form of noise is known to follow an $\alpha$-stable distribution, where $1<\alpha<2$ is the stability parameter describing deviation from $\alpha=2$ normality \cite{MacKay:2024}.
+Although setting a small $\Delta\tau$ mitigates large deviations, using an $\alpha$-stable distribution to generate noise kicks offers a realistic alternative for the graviton's non-equilibrium behavior.
+To retain near-Gaussian behavior, one may set e.g. $\alpha=1.99$ in the simulation.
+While this may highlight that graviton fluctuations within the CCB mass-shell model exhibit non-Gaussian noise tendencies, this can be approximated as Gaussian with appropriate timestep adjustments or parameter tuning in the iteration scheme.